-There are actually over 100 types of Arthritis and an estimated 58.5 million adults in the United State alone suffer from the condition.
+There are over 100 types of Arthritis, and an estimated 58.5 million adults in the United States alone suffer from the condition.
 Arthritis is one of the biggest causes of work disability and is also common in people who deal with other chronic conditions, such as heart disease and diabetes.

-There is currently no cure for Arthritis, but it can be treated and managed to the point where a person can reclaim their life and get back to doing the things they enjoy.
-Give our team of arthritis treatment specialists a call today!
+There is currently no cure for Arthritis, but it can be treated and managed by a qualified doctor for joint pain who can help you reclaim your life and restore your functionality.

-A degenerative joint disease that often involves the hips, knees, neck, lower back, or small joints of the hands.
-Osteoarthritis is the actual wearing down of the cartilage located at the ends of the bones.
-This causes damage to the joint and bone.
-Changes that occur usually get worse over time and can lead to stiffness and swelling.
+A degenerative joint disease often involves the hips, knees, neck, lower back, or small joints of the hands.
+Osteoarthritis is the actual wearing down of the cartilage at the bones' ends, and this causes damage to the joint and bone.
+Changes that occur usually worsen over time, leading to stiffness and swelling.
 Simple movements can be very painful in cases involving Osteoarthritis.
 About 32.5 million adults in the United States are affected by Osteoarthritis.

-People are more at risk for developing Osteoarthritis if they already have joint damage or tend to overuse their knees, are older in age (risk goes up along with age), are female and over 50, or have family members who have been diagnosed with Osteoarthritis.
+People are more at risk for developing Osteoarthritis if they already have joint damage or tend to overuse their knees, are older (risk goes up along with age), are female and over 50, or have family members diagnosed with Osteoarthritis.